On New Year's Eve, The Founder Of The #MeToo Movement Brought These Survivors On Stage With Her

 Happy New Year!
 If you were wondering who was on stage with me tonight and why, read this! #MeToo pic.twitter.com/pdohZZmoIt— Tarana (@TaranaBurke) January 1, 2018

-The importance of Lumet and Pace joining Burke on stage is momentous for the #MeToo movement and for highlighting the significance of uplifting marginalized communities.
-Women of color have been erased from the larger conversation of sexual misconduct, though recognizing Burke and her work with #MeToo is a push in the right direction.
+The importance of Lumet and Pace joining Burke on stage is momentous for the #MeToo movement and for highlighting the significance of uplifting marginalised communities.
+Women of colour have been erased from the larger conversation of sexual misconduct, though recognising Burke and her work with #MeToo is a push in the right direction.

-There's no better way to bring in the new year than by highlighting the work that women of color, like Burke, have done.
+There's no better way to bring in the new year than by highlighting the work that women of colour, like Burke, have done.

 Read These Stories Next: